joshbatley/muffled-ui/packages/react/README.md

 ### Installation methods

-There are a few methods to choose from depending on your usage for edgmont-ui
+There are a few methods to choose from depending on your usage for muffled-ui

 ##### Install tailwind

 Follow this official set-up [guide](https://tailwindcss.com/docs/guides/create-react-app) to get tailwind working within your react application.

-##### Install edgmont-ui
+##### Install muffled-ui

 ```
-npm/yarn install @edgmont-ui/react
+npm/yarn install @muffled-ui/react
 ```

 ## Package used